Program Verification

 The course will cover verification techniques and ways to automate them by introducing a verifier for a small core language and then progressively enriching the language with advanced features such as a mutable heap and concurrency.
 For each language extension, the course will explain the necessary reasoning principles, specification techniques, and tool support.
 In particular, it will introduce SMT solvers to prove logical formulas, intermediate verification languages to encode verification problems, and source code verifiers to handle feature-rich languages.
 The course will intermix technical content with hands-on experience using, amongst others, the Viper verification framework and the SMT solver Z3.

-The grade for the course is determined by graded homework, two projects, and a final presentation.
+The grade for the course is determined by a midterm exam and a project, which includes a final presentation.
 The weight of each project will be announced at the beginning of the course.

 General info